SwapnilBhasgauri98/CricketPrediction/README.md

-Title: Cricket Win Prediction System

-Team Members: Swapnil Bhasgauri (Email : bhasgauri.s@northeastern.edu NUID:002752978)
-              Vikrant Pawar (Email : pawar.vik@northeastern.edu NUID:002772104)
+Title: NBA Player Stat Evaluation

-Project Description :
+Project Description:

-Goal: To predict the win probability of a team by giving out the winning percentages of both the teams.
+Goal: To create a database of NBA players and assigning points to each player based on their stats.

-The database will include all the information about the players playing, their individual ranking, team ranking, their historic performances and prediction for how the match will play out and more, with a conclusion and the main focus being on who will win the upcomimg match.
+The database will include all the information about the players, player stats, teams, matches, coaches and stadium location.
+Based on the player stats, we will be assigning points to each player which will help us get an idea about the player’s overall performance compared to other players.
 Strategy:

-We are planning to web scrape the ICC’s website to extract data.
-Using this data we will create the database for our prediction system.
+We are planning to web scrape the NBA’s website to extract data.
+Using this data, we will create the database for our system.
 Outcome:
 A solidified asset vault as a data set that is freely accessible on GitHub.
 This will be a guide for how to utilize the data set and a definite walkthrough toward the undertaking's end.